Bullseye (Marvel Comics): Reception

-Ultimate Marvel

-An alternate universe version of Bullseye from Earth-1610 appears in the Ultimate Marvel imprint.
-This version is Benjamin Poindexter, an assassin who serves the Kingpin and possesses tattoos of his namesake on his forehead and chest.

-Ultimate Universe

-An alternate universe version of Bullseye from Earth-6160 appears in the Ultimate Universe imprint.
-This version is a servant of the Kingpin.

-What If?

-An original incarnation of Bullseye, Matt Murdock, appears in the one-shot What If Daredevil Lived in Feudal Japan?.
-This version is a 19th-century cabin boy who seeks vengeance on the Japanese Old Devil for killing his ship's crew.

 In other media

 Television

 An alternate timeline incarnation of Bullseye, Clint Barton, appears in the Avengers Assemble episode "Planet Doom", voiced by Troy Baker.

 Film

-Bullseye appears in Daredevil, portrayed by Colin Farrell.
+Bullseye appears in Daredevil (2003), portrayed by Colin Farrell.
 This version is of Irish descent, has a shaved head with a bullseye branded on his forehead, and wears biker-metalhead attire.
+Synergetic with the film's release, Bullseye's comic book counterpart briefly adopted a similar appearance, with his forehead scar being permanently retained.